What does the Installer.exe file do?

 when you installing World of Warcraft this process is in task manager it is important process good guy |

-Summary: One user judges installer.exe to be an essential file that should not be touched.
+Summary: One user judges Installer.exe to be an essential file that should not be touched.
 2 users consider it harmless.
-For this reason, one user has already deleted installer.exe. source: file.net
+For this reason, one user has already deleted Installer.exe. source: file.net

-How to uninstall LookThisUp or Bitdefender
+How to uninstall Opera web browser or Bitdefender

 - Click the Windows Start Button.
-You find it in the lower left corner of the taskbar.
+You can find it in the lower-left corner of the taskbar.

-- Type the word uninstall.
+- Type 'uninstall'.

 - Click Add or remove programs.